 When you experience tooth pain, it isn’t something you should ignore.
-This is particularly true if it’s a very sharp pain or comes on suddenly.
-Tooth pain can be caused by a number of conditions.
+This is particularly true if it’s a sharp pain or suddenly comes on.
+Many conditions can cause tooth pain.
 These include trauma, extreme tooth decay, an abscess, or an infection.
 In many instances, the cause can’t be determined until a dentist examines it.
-Use over the counter pain medication to ease pain and a cold compress if there’s any swelling.
+Use over-the-counter pain medication to ease pain and a cold compress if there’s any swelling.

-When you come to your appointment, make sure you bring the tooth with you.
+Make sure you bring the tooth with you when you come to your appointment.
 Dr. Reece will examine it and see if it’s still viable for replacement.
 If it isn’t, you don’t have to worry too much.
 Our office has multiple methods to replace missing teeth.
 In particular, we recommend dental implants.
 They both feel and look the most natural in your mouth while offering stability other restorations can’t.

 Broken, Chipped, or Cracked Tooth

 Ideally, a chipped tooth is only a cosmetic issue that’s easily fixed.
-However, it’s when it goes beyond that that it becomes an emergency.
-A large break or chip can expose the tooth pulp and nerves, causing a lot of pain.
+However, when it goes beyond that, it becomes an emergency.
+A large break or chip can expose the tooth pulp and nerves, causing much pain.
 Avoid touching or putting anything on the damaged part of the tooth.
-Use over the counter pain medication and a cold compress for pain and swelling.
+Use over-the-counter pain medication and a cold compress for pain and swelling.

 Your Dentist in Charlotte, North Carolina